PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 INDICATIONS AND USAGE

-PROTONIX is a proton pump inhibitor (PPI) indicated in adults for the following:
+PROTONIX I.V. is a proton pump inhibitor (PPI) indicated for treatment of:

-Pathological hypersecretion conditions including Zollinger-Ellison (ZE) Syndrome.
-(1.2)
+pathological hypersecretion conditions including Zollinger-Ellison (ZE) Syndrome in adults.
+(1)

 DOSAGE AND ADMINISTRATION